clangv/clangv/README.md

 ### ✨ Quick Highlights!

 - 🎓 Computer Science student learning by doing one project at a time.
-- 🧠 Exploring web dev, AI, games, blockchain, and all sorts of fun tech ideas.
+- 🧠 Exploring web dev, AI, games, blockchain, and all sorts of fun tech ideas
 - 👩‍💻 Currently working on:
   - Scrape with Python & Selenium Webdriver
   - Learning Cybersecurity at Coursera